annab4093/blog-hw/posts/first-blog-post.md

 at the start will bring out an anxious mood and the lack of these sound effects later on will help bring audience away from the initial sense of anxiety.
 Meanwhile the quick pacing music transitions to slower pacing one to offer sense of serenity.

   - What does the audience need to understand about the relationship between shots in this moment?

 The clock showing a three o'clock and night lamp indicates that this is late at night and the eye opening scene indicates that this is me getting a outburst of anxiety at night.

-What connection are you trying to forge?
-  - What sort of rhythm, tempo, or pace are you attempting to establish during this moment?
-How will your editing produce this?
+  - What sort of rhythm, tempo, or pace:
-Scenes flashing up will match the tempo of the quick paced music and clock ticking sound to create a fast pacing rythem in this moment.
+Scenes with short duration flashing up will match the fast tempo of the quick paced music and clock ticking sound to create a fast pacing rythem in this moment.

 5.storyboard that accounts for the sonic elements of your project.